clean-code-craft-p-1/test-driven-ranges/README.md

 1. Write the next failing test.

-Submit with one failing test and at least one passing test:
+Implement one failing test and at least one passing test:

 - _enter the name of a **passing** test
 - _enter the name of a **failing** test